chemerisuk/better-ajaxify/README.md

 ### Multiclick fix
 The library prevents user from clicking on the same element twice.
 All repeated actions will be skipped.

-Additionally for forms all submit buttons become to be `[disabled]` until the submit request will be completed (or failed).
-So you could use css to style these buttons on demand (for example by adding a cool animation to indicate that request is in progress).
+Additionally for forms all submit buttons become to be `[disabled]` until the submit request is completed (or failed).
+So you could use css to style these buttons (for example by adding a cool spinner to indicate that request is in progress).

-#### Enabling animations
+### Animations support
-The library supports setting up animations on each content transition.
+Each content transition could be animated.
 Just use [common approach for animations in better-dom](http://jsfiddle.net/mNBVQ/1/) to enable them.
 Take a look at simple example below:

 ```css
 [data-ajaxify=content] {